iqm-finland/cortex-cli/README.rst

   $ export IQM_TOKENS_FILE=/home/user/iqm_tokens.json

 Once set, this environment variable is read by the instance of IQM Client associated with the adapter.
 As a result, from the point of view of the adapter it looks like authentication is simply not required (i.e. no authentication-related information has to be provided to the adapter).

 Status
 ^^^^^^

-To see the current status of the token manager daemon, use:
+To see the current status of the token manager, use:

 .. code-block:: bash

   $ cortex auth status

-If the tokens file exists, ``cortex auth status`` will report whether the corresponding token manager daemon is running.
+If the tokens file exists, ``cortex auth status`` will report whether the corresponding token manager is running.
 It will also print the time of the last successful refresh request, and how much time is left until current tokens expire.

 See ``cortex auth status --help`` for more details.